Psychoeducational Testing

 - Academic achievement testing.
 Direct testing of reading, writing, and math identifies where skills stand relative to ability and grade level.

 - Attention measures, as relevant.
-When attention or executive function is a question, we add appropriate measures so the picture is complete.
+When attention or executive function is a question, appropriate measures are added so the picture is complete.

 - Integrated report & feedback.
 Dr. Armbrust synthesizes everything into one report with clear findings and recommendations, then reviews it with you in plain language.